 Related Reading: How Long Does Divorce Take?

-There are a number of ways that establishing a precedent can help you in divorce.
+There are a number of ways that establishing a precedent can help (or hurt) you in divorce.

 If you have children, being an active, regular part of their existence is important.
 Not only for them but also for your custody claim.

-Prioritizing is essential for your divorce.
+Prioritizing is essential.
+This is a key part of outlining your divorce tips and strategies.
 Deciding where you’re willing to compromise, and where you’re not, can save you time, money, and stress.

 Determine what’s most important to you, what you need, and what you can’t live without.